Scale invariance vs conformal invariance: Local renormalization group and perturbative proof in dimension

 One important consequence of the ``gradient formula" is

-from $\mathcal{B}^IP_I^a=0$.
+from $\mathcal{B}^I\hat{\rho}_I^a=0$.
 This means that $\tilde{a}$-function would be decreasing monotonically along the renormalization group flow (defined by $\frac{dg^I}{d\log\mu} = \mathcal{B}^I$) {\it if} the metric $\chi^{g}_{IJ}$ is positive definite.
-Since we have not assume any physical requirement such as unitarity, the argument here cannot say the positivity of the metric, but in perturbation theory, we can check that this metric is positive definite.\footnote{Indeed, we can show $\chi_{IJ}^g$ is always positive definite at the unitary conformal fixed point when $\mathcal{B}^I =0$ (with a suitable choice of counterterms).
-Thus, the deviation is small as long as $\mathcal{B}^I$ are small in perturbation theory.}
+Since we have not assume any physical requirement such as unitarity, the argument here cannot say the positivity of the metric, but in perturbation theory, we can check that this metric is positive definite in all known unitary renormalizable quantum field theories.\footnote{Indeed, we can show $\chi_{IJ}^g$ is always positive definite at the unitary conformal fixed point when $\mathcal{B}^I =0$ (with a suitable choice of counterterms).
+Thus, the deviation is small as long as $\mathcal{B}^I$ are small in perturbation theory.} This gives the perturbative proof of strong $a$-theorem by identifying $\tilde{a}$ as the interpolating $a$-function.
+Note that $\tilde{a}$ coincides with the trace anomaly coefficients $a$ proposed by Cardy at the conformal fixed point.

 The $\tilde{a}$-function of the local renormalization group flow is not unique.
 The flow equation itself is invariant under the dressing transformation